About me

 Current projects

-- Distributional timeseries analysis, regressions and factor models, Schrodinger bridges and inference of SDEs, corresponding sampling strategies and applications in computational biology and oceanography;
+• Distributional timeseries analysis, regressions and factor models, Schrodinger bridges, inference of SDEs and identifiability of stochastic dynamics;

 Some stuff I have worked in the past